cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 place.
 Then V verifies that P has used k in the protocol using this commitment.
 In the following, we may also refer to this commitment as a public key.

+## Prime-order group instantiation

+- description (operations, order etc.)
+- instantiations (curves, cofactor considerations)

+## Conventions

+- {0,1}^*
+- uniform sampling
+- point, scalar notation

 # OPRF Protocol {#protocol}

 In this section we describe the OPRF and VOPRF protocols.
 Recall that such a protocol takes place between a verifier (V) and a prover (P).
-Commonly, V is a client and P is a server, and so we use these names interchangeably throughout. think of the verifier as the client, and the prover as the server in the interaction (we will use these names interchangeably throughout).
+Commonly, V is a client and P is a server, and so we use these names interchangeably throughout.
+We always operate under the assumption that the verifier is a client, and the prover is a server in the interaction (and so we will use these names interchangeably throughout).
 The server holds a secret key k for a PRF.
 The protocol allows the client to learn PRF evaluations on chosen inputs x in such a way that the server learns nothing of x.

 Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}}; essentially without providing zero-knowledge proofs that